Peer review models on IOP journals

 - Materials Research Express

-All other IOPP journals operate the single-blind review process, in which reviewers know the identity of the authors but authors do not know the identity of the reviewers.
+All other IOPP journals operate the single-anonymous review process, in which reviewers know the identity of the authors but authors do not know the identity of the reviewers.

 Transparent peer review